aniruddha4420/AI-Resume-Copilot/README.md

 # AI-Resume-Copilot
 Built AI Resume Copilot app which help users to improve resume according to their job interest.
 You can upload your resume and tell what role you are looking for ?
-It will read your resume and feedback you with Skills, Missing Skills, Roadmap and Interview Question list Technologies used were Python-Flask, HTML, CSS, OpenAI (gpt-4.1-mini)
+It will read your resume and feedback you with Skills, Missing Skills, Roadmap and Interview Question list.
+Technologies used were Python-Flask, HTML, CSS, OpenAI (gpt-4.1-mini) Login, SignUp, Dashboard and History page is built for users who will upload their resumes and find specific career pathway User login details, results, resume data will be stored in TiDB Cloud database